 George Sappenfield organizes several Frisbee golf events in southern California.

-Disc enthusiasts introduce the concept of disc golf to other parts of the country.
-"Object Courses" using anything from lamp poles to fire hydrants as targets begin to crop up in the Midwest and East Coast.
+Disc enthusiasts in a variety of locations around the country also discovered disc golf play, and several “Object Courses" using anything from trees, lamp poles to fire hydrants as targets cropped up in the Midwest and East Coast.

-Flying Disc World becomes the first magazine for disc sports.
+The Flying Disc World newsletter by Dan Roddick and Flash Kingsley becomes the first independently published magazine for disc sports.

 Ed Headrick invents the chain-style disc golf target and organizes the Professional Disc Golf Association (PDGA).

 The first PDGA tournaments are held simultaneously in Northern New Jersey and Mobile, Alabama, the modern era of disc golf competition begins.

 The PDGA becomes a player-run organization to schedule tournaments and formalize the rules of play.
 Harold Duvall wins the first PDGA World Disc Golf Championships.

 Dave Dunipace of INNOVA-Champion Discs invents the modern golf disc, a plastic flying disc with a beveled edge rim for greater distance and accuracy.

 Columbia Disc Golf News begins publication of a magazine for disc golf.